-- (a) in the case of an individual-40 penalty units, or - (b) in the case of a body corporate-210 penalty units. - (2) The principal contractor for a construction project must ensure, so far as is reasonably practicable, that each person carrying out construction work in connection with the project is made aware of any revision to the WHS management plan.
+- (a) for an individual-43 penalty units, or - (b) for a body corporate-217 penalty units. - (2) The principal contractor for a construction project must ensure, so far as is reasonably practicable, that each person carrying out construction work in connection with the project is made aware of any revision to the WHS management plan.

-- (a) in the case of an individual-40 penalty units, or - (b) in the case of a body corporate-210 penalty units.
+- (a) for an individual-43 penalty units, or - (b) for a body corporate-217 penalty units.